CMCDragonkai/.dotfiles-nixos/README.md

 Also use `Update-Help -Force` on Administrator to download all the help files in Powershell commands using `-?`.

+Ok so basically, One-Get (or PackageManagement) replaces Chocolatey.
+This is because it's a meta-package manager.
+It's meant to on-top of existing package management protocols.
+This should mean that one-get can also replace cygwin for installing packages.
+But for now, Cygwin is installed independently (you have the setup.exe encoded into this repository), and then you use PackageManagement to install the rest of the applications.
+We already have this done inside `windows_packages.txt`.

 ---

 Power monitoring: